NathanaelA/nativescript-liveedit/README.md

 #### Pros of Telerik's LiveSync:
 * No extra code added to your application!
-* Possibly works on Real IOS Devices (Untested on real device, but does not currently appear to work on a IOS Simulator)
+* Works on Real iOS Devices

 #### Cons of Telerik's LiveSync:
 * Not really Live.
 It syncs the files; but then has to restart the application from scratch, no matter what file is changed.